 Example III: Somnang

 Somnang arrived in the United States when he was 14, from Cambodia.
 His parents spoke no English, but he learned the language quickly while forgetting his own.
-At 45, he sounded just like an American and had everything going for him: a wife, two children, and a small restaurant business.
+At 45, he sounded very American and had everything going for him: a wife, two children, and a small restaurant business.

 Somnang’s wife, Annabelle, a Vietnamese American, shopped twice a week in the city and was speeding along the highway.
-She glanced at her fuel gauge, which appeared to be almost empty, which surprised her because she had only filled it a few days before.
+She glanced at her fuel gauge, showing almost empty, which surprised her because she had only filled it a few days before.
 Just as her eyes returned to the road in front, Annabelle was in time to see the back of a stationary semi-trailer.
 It was the last thing she ever saw.

 As her car plowed into the flatbed trailer, Annabelle was decapitated.
 Her Toyota ended up under the old Kenworth, and it took a long time for emergency services to cut her out.
 Police explained to Annabelle’s distraught husband that traffic had stopped at the new traffic light, and Annabelle had not seen it.
 Somnang cried, “But why put a traffic light there?
 Why stop traffic on a highway?
 This kind of accident will happen if you do!”

 “Yes, sir,” the police agreed.
 “It is not the first time this has happened, but that is not our job, sir; we only enforce the laws.
 We don’t decide where to put traffic lights.”